Paine Page Prim

 Paine (Payne) Page Prim (May 2, 1822 – August 8, 1899) was an American attorney and judge in the state of Oregon.
-He was the 6th Chief Justice of the Oregon Supreme Court serving in that role from three times between 1864 and 1878.
+He was the 6th Chief Justice of the Oregon Supreme Court serving in that role three times between 1864 and 1878.
 Prim served on Oregon’s highest court for 21 years.
 Prim was the first graduate of Cumberland University's law school, and a participant at the Oregon Constitutional Convention.

 Early life

 On May 2, 1822, Paine P. Prim was born in Wilson County, Tennessee.
 He grew up on his father’s farm before enrolling at Cumberland University in Lebanon, Tennessee.
 Prim received his legal education and was the school's first law graduate.
 Then in 1851 he traveled to Oregon via the Oregon Trail.
 There he settled in Linn County where he set up a law practice.
 Next, in 1857 he represented Jackson County at Oregon’s constitutional convention.